-The instructor may, at his discretion, consider awarding extra points to a student four points or less away from the next grade level provided that student has completed all assignments, activities and labs in a timely fashion.
+At the end of the course, the instructor may, in his discretion, consider awarding extra points to a student four points or less away from the next grade level provided that student has completed all assignments, activities, exams and labs in a timely fashion.
 These are actual points, not percentages.

 Questions from students about the class may be asked during class or sent by e-mail to colvin8@marshall.edu.
+Students are responsible for checking their official University email addresses regularly for important class information and responses to questions.